cinc2023/cinc2023.github.io/pages/activities.md

 As Atlanta is often called the cradle of the modern Civil Rights Movement, you will be able to join on a revealing journey to learn stories about the 1960's Civil Rights movement.
 Pedal through history as passionate guides illuminate the significant landmarks where courageous activists fought for justice and equality.
 {: .text-justify}

-**Tour Guideline**: Bicycle Tours of Atlanta will place your bikes in the outside open area of the venue (a sign will be displayed).
-Participants should arrive at the open area by 1:00pm for fitting and a bike safety review.
-The vendor will divide the participants into two groups, with 25 in each group.
-Tours will depart at 1:30pm and 1:45pm, respectively.
+**Tour Guideline**: Two volunteers holding a "Bike Tour" signs will be waiting for you in the outdoor open area of the venue at 12:15pm.
+The participants will be divided into two groups, and each group will depart 15 minutes apart.
+To reach the location where bikes are set up, participants should arrive at the open area by 12:45pm.
+After undergoing a brief bike fitting and safety review with the vendor, the tour will commence.
 {: .text-justify}

 ## For In-between-ist
 ### [Piedmont Park Historic Tour](https://piedmontpark.org/){: target='blank'}

-**Unveiling Piedmont Park's untold stories!** - *limited to 50 participants*

-The Piedmont Park History Walking Tour introduces the Park's vibrant past and present to visitors and natives alike.
+**Unveiling Piedmont Park's untold stories!** - *limited to 50 participants* The Piedmont Park History Walking Tour introduces the Park's vibrant past and present to visitors and natives alike.
 Join us and discover how Piedmont Park's rich history is undeniably intertwined with the development of Atlanta.
 On the tour, you will explore the fascinating historical and physical evolution of iconic Piedmont Park and how it went from forest to farmland to now being a premier urban green space.
 The tour will take 60-90 minutes, and be prepared to walk about a mile during that time.
+{: .text-justify}

+**Tour Guideline**: Two volunteers holding a "Piedmont Park" sign will meet you on the first floor of the venue at 12:15pm.
+Once everyone has gathered, you will begin walking to Piedmont Park.
+Upon arrival at the park, two tour guides will be waiting for you.
+The tour will start after dividing the participants into two groups for a better experience.
 {: .text-justify}

 ## **For Passivists**